 There’s nothing better than a coastal drive, and this is one of the best by a country mile.
 The Jurassic Coast Road drive – known officially as the B3157 road – takes in stunning countryside and coastal views at the same time.
 The 18-mile route starts in Weymouth and ends in Bridport (or vice versa) and allows drivers to take in stunning, lofty views of beaches and rolling hills.
 Don’t forget to stop off en route though, so you can visit wonderful natural, sandy areas like Durdle Door.
+And if you’re planning on an epic trip through the south of England, why not do it in bona fide campervan style?

 Those looking for coastal views on the Isle of Wight should look no further than the Military Road.
 This stunning stretch of road runs parallel with the southern coast and in turn offers numerous pit stops with beautiful views across the water.
 This road is packed with history too, having been built in World War II by German prisoners of war.